movementlabsxyz/ffs/README.md

 > FFS, just take a vote.

-Movement Labs' Fast Finality Settlement is a proof of stake settlement system.
+The Fast Finality Settlement is a proof of stake settlement system for Movement Network.

 ## Getting started
 To get started using `ffs` we recommending reviewing our CLI documentation: